 The Massachusetts Gaming Commission entered into agreements with the Category 1 licensees in two of the three regions, pursuant to which the licensees each received a license effective on November 7, 2014.
 The \$85 million license fees were paid by each licensee in November, 2014.
 The facility in Springfield is expected to be operational in 2018; the facility in Everett is expected to be operational in 2019.
 In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region, based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
 On April 28, 2016, the commission voted to deny an application for a Category 1 license in that region.
 On July 28, 2016, in the case of Littlefield v. the U. S. Department of the Interior, the U. S. District Court held that the Secretary of the Interior lacked the authority to take land into trust for the Mashpee Wampanoag tribe and remanded the matter back to the Secretary for further proceedings consistent with the opinion as well as the declaratory judgment entered.
 The Bureau of Indian Affairs filed a motion for reconsideration, which was denied by the District Court, and the Mashpee Wampanoag filed a motion to intervene, which was granted.
-In December, 2016, the U. S. Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U. S. Court of Appeals for the First Circuit.
-On April 24, 2017, the Mashpee Wampanoag filed an assent to motion to stay briefing pending the revised decision from the Department of the Interior, which is expected before June 19, 2017.
-On May 8, 2017, the federal appellants in this matter moved to withdraw their appeal.
+In December, 2016, the United States Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U. S. Court of Appeals for the First Circuit.
 The Commission will continue to monitor this matter.